miaochengshi/miaochengshi.github.io/_pages/cv.md

 ======
 * **GLB Int􏰕ellige􏰔􏰕nt Technologies**.
 Shanghai, China: Cooperative Researcher
   * July 2019 - June 2020
-  * In charge of solving the state estimation problems and develop junction (hotspot, core) temperature evaluation algorithms for power MOSFET (capacitance, rotor and stator on a 48V Belt Starter Generator (BSG) installed in hybrid vehicles.
+  * Cooperate with the senior product manager and system engineer, as well as hardware and software engineers, I am in charge and solve the state estimation problems and develop junction temperature evaluation algorithms for a 48V Belt Starter Generator.

 * **Wayne State University**.
 Detroit, USA: Visiting Scholar
   * January 2018 - March 2019